Back in the day, VW's were everywhere and finding a decent used one for sale was no

 23-Window bus that looks like it just rolled out the factory door, your search will

-take a while and you'll need to be prepared to part with $40k to $50k to seal the
+take a while and you'll need to be prepared to part with $100k or more to seal the

 deal.
-On the other hand, if you're looking for a project that will keep you busy
+On the other hand, if you're looking for a project VW that will keep you busy

-for 3 to 5 years and you have some decent mechnical and body-straightening skills,
+for 3 to 5 years and you have some decent mechanical and body-straightening skills,

 Obviously, the price you end up paying will depend on the condition of the vehicle, where the seller lives,